The best national anthems

 Which country has the finest national anthem?
-Whose is the dullest?
-We asked our music reviewer David Mellor to rank, rate or berate each piece and then record his verdict.
+We asked Classic FM presenter and music reviewer David Mellor to rank each piece and tell us his verdict.

 Controversially, perhaps, it’s Uruguay that takes the top spot musically for David Mellor.
 It’s an anthem with real bite.

-David gives a rare thumbs up to this “really good tune”, which was even covered by Sir Edward Elgar.
-Listen to a clip of the music and David's verdict here:
+David gives a big thumbs up to this “really good tune”, which was used by Sir Edward Elgar in his piece Polonia, in a tribute to Poland during the First World War.

-Many of Russia's athletes were absent from the Rio 2016 Olympics because of doping allegations.
-But that national anthem!
-Is it any wonder that the country that gave us Tchaikovsky, Stravinsky and Rachmaninov has such a cracker?
+What an anthem!
+Is it any wonder the country that gave us Tchaikovsky, Stravinsky and Rachmaninov has such a cracker?

-A surprise entry at number 4 is the Swiss anthem.
+A surprise entry at No. 4 is the Swiss anthem.
 In David’s view, Switzerland is playing with the big boys.

-A national anthem penned by Haydn was always going to be a strong contender – the musical equivalent of a German set-piece outside the penalty box.
+He certainly doesn’t.
+A national anthem penned by Haydn was always going to be a strong contender – the musical equivalent of a German set-piece outside of the penalty box.

 A classic tune - with all the force of a Zinadine Zidane head-butt.
 But how does David rate it?

-“You could imagine Rossini writing that,” says David of the Italian national anthem, but "not on one of his best days...
-Compared to most of the rest, actually quite good.”
+“You could imagine Rossini writing that,” says David of the Italian national anthem.
+“Not on one of his best days... but compared to most of the rest, it’s actually quite good.”

-Land of my Fathers, says David, "is the kind of tune that makes me wish I was Welsh...
-Really a good one.”
+Land of my Fathers, David says, “is the kind of tune that makes me wish I was Welsh.
+It’s a really good one.”